abdulbaasitt/SFND_2D_Feature_Tracking/README.md

 #### Neighborhood Distribution

-As depicted in the figure below, **Harris, Shi-Tomasi, and FAST** have relatively small neighborhood size and spatial distribution with no overlapping.
+**Harris, Shi-Tomasi, and FAST** have relatively small neighborhood size and spatial distribution with no overlapping.

 On the contrary, **BRISK and ORB** exhibit a very large neighborhood size and compact distribution resembling clusters with many overlapping areas.